 We do find a description in the Bible that might be a Christmas tree.

-"Do not think that I came to bring peace on earth.
-I did not come to bring peace but a sword. " (Matthew 10:34, NKJV)
+34. Do not think that I have come to bring peace on the earth; I did not come to bring peace, but a sword.
+(Matthew 10)

 Does the Bible tell us HOW we should worship?

 In the end, the only questions that really matter are: What does GOD think about it?
 What does he think about adopting the customs and traditions of other religions and religious belief systems and using them to worship HIM?
 When ancient Israel was about to go into Canaan to inherit the land God promised to their forefathers, He warned them about the people already living in the land.

 30 But that’s when you must be especially careful not to ask, 'How did those nations worship their gods?
 Shouldn't we worship the Lord in the same way?'
 31 NO, YOU SHOULD NOT!
 The Lord hates the disgusting way those nations worship their gods, because they even burn their sons and daughters as sacrifices. " (Deuteronomy 12)

 God is not specifically warning Israel in the above verses about abandoning him completely and worshipping foreign pagan gods.
 But what he IS warning the Israelites is that after they enter the land they should NOT attempt to find out how the people in the land worship THEIR gods - and apply such traditions and customs to HIM!

 God, through the laws and statutes he gave Israel well before they crossed the Jordan (e.g. the first several books of the Bible), already gave his people all they basics they needed to know to properly worship him.
 The Israelites, from the time they left Egypt, dealt DIRECTLY with God through Moses!
 They even received the Ten Commandments written by the very finger of God!
 How, then, could the pagans in the land of promise top THAT in regard to how best to worship the Creator of the universe?

 But, some may ask whether God really cares about the details regarding worship or anything else.